INL/BlackLab/aggregator/README.md

 A **global term sort index table** would be ideal, as we wouldn't have to transmit and store strings.
 But this is challenging to do in a distributed environment, especially in combination with incremental indexing.
 For example, if a document is added to a node, and it contains a previously unseen term (that doesn't yet have a sort index), it would have to be assigned the correct sort index in the table (potentially updating other terms' sort indexes to avoid collisions), and these changes would have to be communicated to all nodes before any queries including this term could be done.
 But what if those nodes have (potentially conflicting) changes of their own?
 And what if one or more nodes were temporarily unavailable during this synchronization process?
 When those nodes become available again, changes between the term sort index tables would need to be resolved.
 The term sort index table would keep growing even if a lot of documents are removed unless we keep careful track of what terms still actually occur in the index.

-It might be easier to keep an "approximate sort index" (ASI) for each hit, say an integer, with the following property: if two hits have different ASIs, their correct sort order follows from that.
+It might be easier to keep an "approximate sort index" (ASI) for each hit with the following property: if two hits have different ASIs, their correct sort order follows from that.
 If two hits have the same ASI, it means they will sort close together, but we're not sure which comes first.
 This way we can keep "approximately sorted" hits in memory, and request additional data to refine the sort only for the requested window (or potentially slightly larger depending on how hits with the same ASI are clustered).

 The same ASI approach could work for all types of sort, not just the context ones.
 This means we don't need to store all metadata fields for all documents in the result set to enable sorting by a metadata field.

 A concern about the merge table approach described above: merging is done using the requested sort value, so if we switch to approximate sort, we'll have to sort by ASI.
 This means that the merge table indexes should always coincide with a new ASI value (that is, it shouldn't be in the middle of a list of hits with the same ASI).
 This way, we can ensure that the hits on each page in the merge table can still be correctly sorted if needed.

-An approximate sort index for a HitProperty of a hit could be created by (1) determining a string version of its "most significant part" (e.g. first few characters, or first property if multiple properties specified), (2) determining the CollationKey for that part and (3) getting the corresponding byte array, taking the first (most significant) 4-8 bytes and converting them to a numeric value.

 In cases where there's a lot of ASI collisions (e.g. many hits in the same document when sorting by document pid) that will make everything slower, but shouldn't break anything.